Component shortcodes

 </details>

-{% slottedComponent 'Dropdown.jsx|vue|svelte', heading='Full disclosure' %}
+{% prop 'heading', 'Full disclosure' %}

 <p>"details" and "summary" are kinda confusing element names</p>

-{% endslottedComponent %}
+{% endisland %}

 Important gotcha: templating in children